 A quick test with another USB cable, the Elijah Audio Quad Braid made for a much smoother sound but the cable could not help the Pavane in the emotion department.

-In spite of different topologies, the Ayre QB-9 (original version) sounds similar to the Pavane on some levels: tonality/timbre, articulation, speed, focus, treble airyness, the subtle lack of body, all similar.
+In spite of different topologies, the Ayre QB-9 (original version) sounds similar to the Pavane on some levels: tonality/timbre, articulation, speed, focus, treble airiness, the subtle lack of body, all similar.
 The biggest difference being in terms of bass and overall power, the Pavane sounding larger and beefier.
-The Ayre however has a slightly more lyrical quality to it and is somewhat more supply and fluid.
+The Ayre, however, has a slightly more lyrical quality to it and is somewhat more supple and fluid.
 Thing is, I am comparing the Ayre with the same AudioQuest Diamond USB cable to the Pavane with the Mad Scientist digital cable.
 When comparing like to like, both using the same USB cable, the Pavane has to bow to the Ayre, for the latter then clearly has the upper hand in the emotional involvement department.

 I’m not really sure what to make of the Pavane.
 Is it something of a bargain?
-While it compares favourably to the excellent EC Designs Mosaic and the Ayre QB9, it only performs its best when not using its USB input.
-In its price range it is definitely one of the top performers, and if it is the supremely etch-free NOS sound that you’re after, it may be one of the best options out there.
-If you crave rich tonal colours or lavish emotional involvement however I think there are better options around in its price range, although they will invariably sacrifice one or more of the Pavane’s strong qualities.
+While it compares favorably to the excellent EC Designs Mosaic and the Ayre QB9, it only performs its best when not using its USB input.
+In its price range, it is definitely one of the top performers, and if it is the supremely etch-free NOS sound that you’re after, it may be one of the best options out there.
+If you crave rich tonal colors or lavish emotional involvement, however, I think there are better options around in its price range, although they will invariably sacrifice one or more of the Pavane’s strong qualities.
 As always, it is a matter of deciding which aspects of music reproduction matter most to you and finding the DAC to match them.